Jardines (company): Jardine Pacific

 Jardine Pacific is a holding company which represents a significant number of the Group's non-listed interests in Asia, principally in engineering and construction, transport services, restaurants and IT services.
 These include a number of Jardines’ long-standing businesses such as Jardine Engineering Corporation (JEC), Jardine Aviation Services, Hong Kong Air Cargo Terminals, Jardine Schindler (joint-venture with the Schindler Group which evolved from JEC's earlier appointment as Schindler's sole Hong Kong representative), Gammon Construction as well as more contemporary interests that reflect the demands of Asian consumers; among them Pizza Hut restaurants in Hong Kong, Taiwan, Vietnam and Myanmar, KFC franchises in Hong Kong (not part of Yum China or Yum Brands), Macau and Taiwan.
 Pizza Hut and KFC operations are under Jardine Restaurant Group.

 Jardine Motors

-Jardine Motors is active in the sales and service of motor vehicles in Hong Kong, Macau, mainland China and the United Kingdom.
+Jardine Motors sells and services motor vehicles in Hong Kong, Macau, mainland China, and the United Kingdom.

-Subsidiary Zung Fu, which has held the Mercedes-Benz luxury vehicle franchise in Hong Kong for over 50 years, has achieved one of the highest market penetrations in the world for the luxury brand and ranks among its top international performers.
+Subsidiary Zung Fu, which has held the Mercedes-Benz luxury vehicle franchise in Hong Kong for over 50 years, ranks among its top international performers for the brand.
 The group also represents Smart and Hyundai passenger cars in Hong Kong.
-Zung Fu is expanding its presence across the growing market of Southern China where it is actively developing a network of Mercedes-Benz dealerships.
+Zung Fu is expanding into the growing market of Southern China where it is developing a network of Mercedes-Benz dealerships.

-In the United Kingdom, Jardine Motors is one of the country's largest retail dealership groups with a portfolio of specialist franchises that includes Aston Martin, Audi and Volkswagen, Jaguar and Land Rover, Mercedes Benz and Porsche.
+Jardine Motors forms part of one of the largest motor dealer groups in the UK, specializing in franchises including Aston Martin, Audi and Volkswagen, Jaguar and Land Rover, Mercedes-Benz and Porsche.